 — Raymond Tallis, author, “Aping Mankind: Neuromania, Darwinitis and the Misrepresentation of Humanity”

 “Satel and Lilienfeld have produced a remarkably clear and important discussion of what today’s brain science can and cannot deliver for society.
 As a neuroscientist, I confess that I also enjoyed their persuasive skewering of hucksters whose misuse of technology in the courtroom and elsewhere is potentially damaging not only to justice but also to the public understanding of science.”

-–Dr. Steven E. Hyman, Director of the Stanley Center for Psychiatric Research at the Broad Institute of the Masssachusetts Institute of Technology and Harvard University
+— Steven E. Hyman, director, Stanley Center for Psychiatric Research at the Broad Institute of the Massachusetts Institute of Technology and Harvard University

 Scott O. Lilienfeld is a clinical psychologist and professor of psychology at Emory University.

 The latest news and analysis from AEI's Health Care Policy experts

 1789 Massachusetts Avenue, NW, Washington, DC 20036